 4. Vancouver British Columbia

 Vancouver is definitely the hippest city in Canada.
 Dave and I lived in Vancouver in the 1990s and have been back several times since.
-But it was this last visit in 2019 that we saw just what an amazing Canadian city it has turned into.
+But it was this last visit in 2021 that we saw just what an amazing Canadian city it has turned into.
 Vancouver has always been outdoorsy and environmentally aware and it truly is one of the most beautiful cities in Canada.
+Read: 14 Best Hikes in Vancouver to Enjoy the Great Outdoors

 Vancouver has seamlessly blended urban with nature with waterfront living on False Creek and English Bay and gorgeous views of the mountains.
 There the amazing Stanley Park and there are three ski hills just minutes from downtown so you can be enjoying the great outdoors one minute and then sipping a cocktail on Granville Island the next.